w-pay/sdk-wpay-android-frames/README.md

 The `app` module of the project contains a sample app that uses the SDK.
 The activities in the sample app document the workflow/usage of the Frames SDK.

-That sample app highlights the ability to combine native controls like buttons with web controls.
+The sample app highlights the ability to combine native controls like buttons with web controls.

+Once a card has been tokenised, the instrument ID is displayed.
+Using that ID the payment instrument can then used.
+THe new instrument will be in the customer's instrument list.
+To tokenise the same card again, the instrument will need to be removed from the customer's profile first.

+See:
+ - List customer payment instruments `GET /instore/customer/instruments`
+ - Remove payment instrument `DELETE /instore/customer/instruments/:id`

 # TODO